The Rabbit: Animal Lives

 Is it any good?

-Descriptions and explanations are given in simple terms here, and the concept of reproduction is handled in a sensitive manner by giving the fundamentals with a minimum of detail and by using subtle illustrations (the two rabbits appear to be kissing).
+Descriptions and explanations are given in simple terms here, and the concept of reproduction is handled in an appropirately sensitive manner.
+It gives the fundamentals with a minimum of detail and by using subtle illustrations (the two rabbits appear to be kissing).

 The realistic illustrations have a soft touch, making the rabbits appear gentle and cuddly.
 The field that is their home is peaceful, green, and inviting.
 Children will be intrigued by the cutaway view of the inside of a rabbit warren.